How GPS Fleet Management Systems Work: Technology and Process Explained

 Mobile Applications and User Interface Technology

 Mobile apps provide fleet data access on smartphones and tablets.
-Driver apps include navigation and job assignment features.
-Manager interfaces display fleet overview dashboards.
-Push notifications alert users to critical events.
+Driver apps include method and job assignment features.
+Manager interfaces display fleet overview dashboards. system notifications alert users to critical events.

 Fleet tracking mobile application interface